phirrehan/dotfiles/README.md

 ### Stow

 Similarly to git, install stow using the distribution's package manager.
-For arch bases system use:
+For Arch based system use:

 ```
 $ sudo pacman -S stow